mafaldaramoa/VQE/README.md

 ### Qiskit_AdaptVQE
 Implementation of the Adapt VQE algorithm, using Qiskit for evaluation of the energy, and OpenFermion, PySCF and their plug-in for the chemistry part.
-- A noise free, matrix algebra based version of the algorithm.
+- A noise free, matrix algebra based version of the algorithm..
+- Noise models for thermal relaxation, SPAM noise,...
 - Qubit Adapt [1] and Fermionic Adapt [2] pools.
-- Plot for the evolution of the energy.
+- Plot for the evolution of the energy
 - Trotterization of OpenFermion's QubitOperator into Qiskit circuits.
 - Transformation of OpenFermion's Hamiltonian into Qiskit Aqua observables.